isacben/rankin/README.md

 This is a python scirpt that googles a keyword phrase and tries to find a blog post from a given website in the first page of the Google search results.
 It works by scraping this results page.

+Its pourpose is to quickly see if your blog post is ranking in the first page of Google for a specific search phrase.

 <h2>Requirements</h2>

 This script needs the following requirements: